 * Self-cater and do as the locals do and fish your meal!
 If you’re going to be eating out for one meal, we’d recommend making it lunch or an early sunset dinner – there’s nothing like feasting on seafood overlooking the water at the Rotto Hotel.

-Rottnest Island Authority hosted our stay on the island, providing ferry tickets, accommodation, bike hire, and the Discovery Tour.
+Rottnest Island Authority www.rottnestisland.com arranged our stay, including ferry tickets, accommodation, bike hire, and the Discovery Tour, and should be your first point for comprehensive information on the island.